 Scientific research shows that the interaction of specific genes with the microorganisms that live in our intestines (our gut microbiome) could influence our ability to think, learn, and remember (cognitive durability).

-This study is dedicated to further research on the connection between our gut and cognitive durability related to Alzheimer’s disease.
+The i-Forget pilot study advances research on this connection between our gut and cognitive durability related to Alzheimer’s disease.

 If you have a question we didn't answer here please contact us.